Proton Pump Inhibitors (PPIs) / Steroids / Biologics / Procedures

 Biologics are medications that come from living organisms.
 In the case of EoE treatments, biologics are usually monoclonal antibodies — proteins that can recognize and block certain parts of the immune system.

-One biologic, dupilumab (Dupixent), was recently approved by the U.S. Food and Drug Administration (FDA) to treat EoE.
-In fact, this drug is the only FDA-approved medication for EoE in any category.
+One biologic, dupilumab (Dupixent), became the first treatment approved by the FDA to treat EoE in 2022.
 Doctors may still recommend using other biologics off-label, however.
 Many of these other biologics have been approved to treat similar health conditions and may help people with EoE.

 Dupilumab works by blocking the immune system’s inflammatory response.
-It is approved to treat EoE in adults and adolescents over the age of 12 who weigh at least 88 pounds (40 kilograms).
+It’s approved to treat EoE in adults and children ages 1 year and older who weigh at least 33 pounds (15 kilograms).
 This drug is given as a shot in the upper arm, thigh, or abdomen.

 A clinical trial found dupilumab to be effective for more than half of the people with EoE who took it.
 About 60 percent of people who used dupilumab had significantly fewer eosinophils in their esophagus, while only 5 percent of people who took a placebo (sugar pill) experienced the same result.